rotemyoeli/MAPF-Collision/README.md

 We will build the 'def heuristic(a, b):' to use:
   1. manhattan distance
   2. octile distance
+  3. WA*
-  3. Enhanced Partial Expansion A* - Operator Selection Function (OSF) (The Challenge: to build an effective OSF)
+  4. Enhanced Partial Expansion A* - Operator Selection Function (OSF) (The Challenge: to build an effective OSF)

       Advantages
                   1. Saves memory